chromatone/shop/shop/success/index.md

 ---
+title: Successful purchase
-title: Thanks for your purchase!
+description: Thanks for your order!
 ---

-Congratulations!
-You will receive your Chromatone goods as soon as possible.
-We will send you a notification upon sending them to you.
+## Welcome to the club! ✨

+Your payment is successful.
+Your order is now being processed.

+We will send your parcel whithin 2 business days.
+You will be notified you by e-mail.
+Digital goods are delivered in hours.

+In case of any questions feel free to reach us at [support@chromatone.center](mailto:support@chromatone.center).

+So nice to have you with us!
 Stay tuned!